vijayvargiyakhushboo/React-Js-Problems-practice/README.md

-# React JS assignment Preparation
+# React JS assignment Preparation for Interview

 This project is having multiple component where each component is doing one task (Coding preparation in each component).